Broyojo/prm_annotation_platform/README.md

 Current plan:
-1. Make annotation platform first (with hardcoded users and api key login) - just make enough for the demo on Thursday
+1. Make annotation platform first with no user login system - just for the demo on friday
+2. add user login system with API key and hardcoded users
-2. Then, add OAuth2 sign in with Huggingface or Github
+3. add OAuth2 sign in with Huggingface or Github

 ## Functional Requirements